victormartinez/victormartinez.github.io/_posts/2020-02-01-Scaling_pods_in_kubernetes_cluster_according_to_daypart.md

 ```

 ## Application
 Before creating the CronJob, we need to create the image/application responsible for updating the autoscaling properties.
 For that, I suggest using the [python client](https://github.com/kubernetes-client/python).
 The code snippet below is just an example of implementation that you can use.
-Feel free to change according your necessities.
+Feel free to change according to your necessities.

 ```python
 # settings.py